bryandaniel1/operation-monitor/readme.md

   <figcaption>Figure 4.
 JDBC Realm</figcaption>
 </figure><br>
 <br>

+**d)** API Key

+ - To configure the World Trading Data API key for usage by the applications, navigate to the server page in the admin console, select the "Properties" tab and "System Properties" sub-tab, and add your key with the name, "world\_trading\_api\_token".

- - After this procedure, exit GlassFish Console and shut down the server in NetBeans.
+ - After this procedure, exit Payara Console and shut down the server.

 ### Section D - build application